abn-illia-lebid/abn-meetup/README.md

 ## Types of tests

-There are a lot of frontend testing method you may find useful in some situations.
-In this presentation I will focus on Unit, Functional and E2E tests.
-But other are also worth mentioning:

-- **Unit, Functional or in other words Integration or Service, and E2E tests (Jest, Cypress)** helps you to ensure that functionality of your application is working properly.
+There are multiple species of bugs.
+And to catch them all, you need different weapons.
+Let me tell you about them.

+- **Unit tests** - are testing pieces of code separately from each other
+- **Functional tests** - are testing your whole application in isolation from external services
+- **E2E tests** - are focusing on integration between your application and external services
-- **Accessibility testing (example: Axe Deque)** checks for common problems that may make it difficult for users with disabilities to use your website.
-This particular type of automated testing is not as useful in practice, in my experience it catches only 10% of accessibility problems.
-Therefore you should always manually check your application for an accessibility.
+- **Accessibility tests (example: Axe Deque)** check for common problems that may make it difficult for users with disabilities to use your website.
-- **Smoke tests (example: Cypress)** do a quick and basic check of the most important functionality.
-You should consider it if your tests are taking way too much time.
-It will quickly show that your application is broken, without a need to run all other tests.
-- **Performance tests (example: Google lighthouse)** on the frontend side are different from the backend.
-While backend performance tests are ensuring that an application can handle high load.
-Frontend performance tests focus on page load time, javascript executing time, total blocking time or in other words how much your website is lagging, and other user specific metrics.
+- **Performance tests (example: Google lighthouse)** will explain you how much time user will take to load the page, how bad network will affect his experience, and what is the load on his processor
-- **Mutation tests (example: Striker)** randomly change your code: if-else statements, arithmetic operations, removes random blocks and checks if your tests catch produced errors.
+- **Mutation tests (example: Striker)** will randomly generate bugs in your code to check your tests can spot them.
+Basically they test your tests.
-- **Contracts testing (example: Pact)** tests on unit level that contract between provider and consumer is still valid.
-This way provider can easily modify its API because he knows that it is still compliant with all its consumers (For example with your frontend application).
+- **Contract tests (example: Pact)** are checking that agreement between your frontend and backend is still correct.
 - **Memory leakage tests (example: MemLab)** as the name suggests helps you to find memory leaks in your application.
 If expected session time of your users is long, that is something you definitely want to test for.
 - **Snapshots tests (example: Jest)** compares confirmed html output with new version.
 Helps you spot unexpected UI changes.
 - **Security tests (Fortify)** checks your code for vulnerabilities.
 - **Code quality tests (SonarQube + Eslint)** helps you to ensure same code style withing a team or organisation.
 Also shows you common mistakes and problems in your codebase.

-For sure using all of those methods at the same time is not realisticly possible.
-You have to decide by yourself what is going to give the most benefits in your case.

 ## Testing Pyramid